Gold Star Marching Band

-The Gold Star Marching Band or also known as "The Pride of North Dakota" is the marching band of North Dakota State University.
+The Gold Star Marching Band, also known as "The Pride of North Dakota", is the marching band of North Dakota State University.
 It is a non-auditioned band (with the exception of the battery section), open to all majors.
-With approximately 160 members, the band is one of the largest organizations on campus.
+With approximately 170 members, the band is one of the largest organizations on campus.

 About the GSMB

 The GSMB does pregame and halftime performances for the NDSU Bison Football team in the Fargodome.
-The band usually plays seven shows a year including all football games and sometimes one away game, marches the homecoming parade, and does a handful of other performances at NDSU and in the Fargo-Moorhead area.
-The GSMB has also performed at the Minnesota State Fair in 2017, 2018, 2019, and 2022 marching in the Sunday parade.
-The band also visited Ireland over the years for a trip, as well as joining the football team in Frisco, Texas for the FCS National Championship games.
+The band usually plays seven shows a year including all football games and sometimes one away game, marches in the homecoming parade, and does a handful of other performances at NDSU and in the Fargo-Moorhead area.
+The GSMB has also performed at the Minnesota State Fair in 2017, 2018, 2019, 2022, 2024, and 2025, marching in the Sunday parade.
+The band has also visited Ireland over the years for a trip as well as joining the football team in Frisco, Texas for the FCS National Championship games.

 Rehearsal

-The GSMB practices Mondays, Wednesdays, and Fridays form 4:00-5:45pm, and Saturday morning rehearsals on game days.
+The GSMB practices Mondays, Wednesdays, and Fridays from 4:00-5:45pm and Saturday morning rehearsals on game days.
 When the band can't practice outdoors, they practice inside Festival Concert Hall in the Reineke Fine Arts Center.
 When the band is outdoors, they practice on Dacotah Field or a soccer practice field on the west side of the outdoor track complex.
 The GSMB usually does not regularly practice in the Fargodome, only on game day mornings and days when the dome does not have a prior event.